amazon-ion/ion-docs/guides/symbols-guide.md

     the unquoted and unannotated symbol value with text \$ion\_1\_0 at the top level.
-Other top-level unannotated symbol values with the same text as the IVM, including ‘\$ion\_1\_0’, \$2, and any Symbol Identifier that refers to a local symbol with the text \$ion\_1\_0, are treated a no-op; the value is skipped.
+Other top-level unannotated symbol values with the same text as the IVM, including ‘\$ion\_1\_0’, \$2, and any Symbol Identifiers that refer to local symbols with the text \$ion\_1\_0, are ignored; the value is skipped.
 When such symbol values are annotated, or occur below the top-level, they are treated as user symbols.

 -   *Binary readers*, the ONLY byte sequence that carries IVM semantics is
     \\xE0\\x01\\x00\\xEA at the top level.
 No symbol value may be used to represent the IVM.
-Any unannotated symbol ID that maps to the text \$ion\_1\_0 at the top-level is treated as a no-op and skipped;
-    in all other cases, such symbol values are treated as user symbols.
+Any unannotated symbol IDs that map to the text \$ion\_1\_0 at the top-level are ignored and skipped; in all other cases, such symbol values are treated as user symbols.

 <a name="fn2">2</a>:
 The ImportLocation can be determined by applying the symbol ID